 Field-hunting tip

-Look in agpaitic nepheline syenites country — that is the host setting where naujakasite typically forms.
+Look in agpaitic nepheline syenites country, the host setting where naujakasite typically forms.
 If you start seeing sodalite, aegirine, eudialyte in float, you are in the right ground.
 Field specimens usually show a lamellar to platy masses habit, so train your eye for that shape before scanning the outcrop.